 How to minimize radiation exposure

 While the amount of radiation exposure from dental radiographs is relatively low, it is still important to take steps to minimize exposure as much as possible.
-Dentists and dental hygienists are trained to follow the principles of ALARA (As Low As Reasonably Achievable) when taking dental radiographs, which means taking steps to minimize radiation exposure to patients as much as possible.
+Dentists and dental hygienists are trained to follow the principles of ALARA (As Low As Reasonably Achievable) when taking dental radiographs.
 This can include using protective clothing and shielding, using newer digital x-ray machines that emit lower doses of radiation, and taking only the necessary images for diagnostic purposes.

 Choose a biological dental office with modern x-ray technology